-Many people hesitate in starting a blog (or a website) because they feel they are not experts in a particular field.
-But the truth of the matter is that you don't need to be an expert to start a blog on a certain topic.
+Many people hesitate to start a blog because they feel they’re not experts.
+But the truth of the matter is that you don’t need to be an expert to start a blog on a certain topic.

 In fact, not being an expert might actually work in your favor.

-When you're an expert on a topic, you're going to have a hard time relating to the "beginners" in your audience.
-Your language and the lingo you use is going to be different than that of a beginner.
+When you’re an expert on a topic, you’re going to have a hard time relating to the “beginners” in your audience.
+This is because your language and the lingo you use will be different from that of a beginner.

 To a beginner who wants to start their fitness journey – you are just not relatable enough.

 Instead, imagine you’re learning about fitness and want to teach others the exact steps you’ve taken to move from point A to point B. Sure, you’re not an expert, but you’ve taken one big step in the right direction.

 This person is far more relatable and is the ideal person to help others with the next step in their journey.

 You might think that to be successful and get lots of traffic, you have to be unique.
 Unfortunately, nothing could be further from the truth.